fluid-project/hearth/README.md

 ## Installation

-You can install the package via composer:
+You may use Composer to install Hearth into your new Laravel project:

 ```bash
 composer require fluid-project/hearth
 ```

+_Note: attempting to install Hearth into an existing Laravel application will result in unexpected behaviour._

-After installing the Hearth package, you can use the `hearth:install` command to install the Hearth scaffolding within your Laravel application:
+After installing the Hearth package, you can use the `hearth:install` Artisan command to install the Hearth scaffolding within your Laravel application:

 ```bash